 Which Ending Is the Right One to Use?

-Any of those examples we have listed in this article will work great for formal correspondence.
+Any of those examples we have listed in this article will work great for formal correspondence or for handmade greetings card with interesting souvenirs from London.
 You need to choose one that is the most appropriate to your message, the tone you are using there, request, and style.
 You also should not use those appreciative words too much.

 There are also various closers with different variations such as “Best regards”.
 This phrase can be divided into two separate words “best” and “regards” and it will be absolutely enough to end your writing piece in a proper way.
 There is no use of thinking what ending is the best fitting into your message.
 All them are good enough to use.